onsip/SIP.js/docs/api/sip.js.subscription.md

 |  --- | --- | --- |
 |  [subscribe(options)](./sip.js.subscription.subscribe.md) |  | Sends a re-SUBSCRIBE request if the subscription is "active". |
 |  [unsubscribe(options)](./sip.js.subscription.unsubscribe.md) |  | Unsubscribe from event notifications. |

-## Remarks

-See [Subscriber](./sip.js.subscriber.md) for details on establishing a subscription.

-The constructor for this class is marked as internal.
-Third-party code should not call the constructor directly or create subclasses that extend the `Subscription` class.